muhazizal/prompt-playground/README.md

 # prompt-playground

-An end-to-end learning and experimentation repo for LLMs with:
+An end-to-end playground for LLM prompting and notes summarization.

 - CLI demos for tokens, embeddings, and chat prompting
-- A simple API server that proxies to OpenAI with metrics
+- Modular API server (prompt and notes) that proxies to OpenAI with metrics
-- A Nuxt web app UI for multi-sample comparison and history
+- Nuxt web app with a Notes Assistant (batch and streaming) and Firestore history

 ## Overview